dmcwee/dmcwee.github.io/_posts/2014-11-14-client-side-rendering-of-form-fields.md

 > SPFormControl\_AppendValidationErrorMessage(controlId, errorResult);
 > });

-These lines handle the Validation Callback, but this function is not always called.&nbsp; This function is invoked when the input fails validation or if the previous attempt to save failed validation.&nbsp; The nice thing is that all we really need to do, in this case, is pass along the results as well as the HTML Element ID to the SPFormControl\_AppendValidationErrorMessage function.&nbsp; You could consider adding other logic here to clear, update, or add suggestions to the user for possible "good" values if validation fails.&nbsp; The errorResult object provided two properties errorMessage which is the message you specified, and validationError which is the Boolean value you specified in your Validation object.
+These lines handle the Validation Callback, but this function is not always called.
+This function is invoked when the input fails validation or if the previous attempt to save failed validation.
+The nice thing is that all we really need to do, in this case, is pass along the results as well as the HTML Element ID to the SPFormControl\_AppendValidationErrorMessage function.
+You could consider adding other logic here to clear, update, or add suggestions to the user for possible "good" values if validation fails.
+The errorResult object provided two properties errorMessage which is the message you specified, and validationError which is the Boolean value you specified in your Validation object.

-Once all of this is added, you now have a functioning form override with field dependencies.&nbsp; Here is the entire [JavaScript file in PDF format](http://dmcwee.files.wordpress.com/2014/11/displaytemplatejs.pdf)for you to view.
+Once all of this is added, you now have a functioning form override with field dependencies.
+Here is the entire [JavaScript file in PDF format](http://dmcwee.files.wordpress.com/2014/11/displaytemplatejs.pdf)for you to view.